LpeX/kilo-tool-readme/README.md

 2. Make sure during installation you've checked the "Add Python 3.6 to PATH" option

-3. Go Through the normal steps of the installion and take note of where you've installed it as that will come in handy in the future.
+3. Go Through the normal steps of the installation and take note of where you've installed it as that will come in handy in the future.

-4. Once setup has completed hit close.
+4. Once the setup has completed, hit close.

 ### PYWIN32 using PIP